itzmeanjan/subtle/README.md

 - Don't decide which code path to take ( ofcourse in runtime ) based on contents of byte arrays $a$ or $b$.
 - Don't decide which memory addresses to access based on contents of byte arrays $a$ or $b$.

 That's because these two byte arrays are holding secret data.
-If we do any of above mentioned things, during the comparison, then it can leak some information about content of those byte arrays to some adversary who might be interested in them.
+If we do any of above mentioned things, during the comparison, then it can leak some information about content of those byte arrays to some adversary who might be observing that.
 There are various possible ways to collect these sort of informations in various different execution environments.

 So we can write